2022-23 Tulane Supplemental Essays – Prompts and Tips

 - Any other community experience that has shaped your identity.

-How important are the essays at Tulane University?
+How important are the Tulane supplemental essays?

 Tulane lists four factors as being “very important” to the admissions committee: GPA, standardized test scores, class rank, and the rigor of your secondary school record.
 The Common App and supplemental essays are included in the next tier of “important” factors alongside recommendations and character/personal qualities.